Save 10% off your cart with code SF10

 The rave reviews of Casper and GhostBed mattresses are hard to miss.
-These two popular mattress companies offer bed in a box mattresses and more.
+These two popular brands offer mattresses in a box and more.
 Both companies set out to change the mattress industry by shipping compressed, vacuum-sealed mattresses directly to consumers.
 This online shopping process is more convenient, but with such a wide array of options, it is easy for customers to feel overwhelmed.

 Both Casper and GhostBed launched with just their respective flagship mattress models but have since expanded.
 Casper now offers the Casper, the Casper Hybrid, the Wave Hybrid, the Nova Hybrid, and the Element, in addition to pillows, foundations, bedding, and other accessories.
 Casper has a dedicated Casper Labs for ongoing product research and development.